bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 I know it's a bit of a trite example, but I can't help it, I get a kick out of this.
 Over 2,600 years ago [some Grecians](https://en.wikipedia.org/wiki/Pythagoreanism) bonded over an extreme enthusiasm for triangles.
 Some 300 years later their ideas, along with more from other communities, were elucidated and collected into [books](https://en.wikipedia.org/wiki/Euclid%27s_Elements) you can still read today.
 157 years ago Emanuele Paternò suggested to his colleagues that they suppose "that the four atomic valences of \[carbon\] point toward the four vertices of a regular tetrahedron."[^1] 87 years ago Ryutarō Tsuchida proposes [a connection between valence electrons and molecular geometry](https://en.wikipedia.org/wiki/VSEPR_theory#History).
 A few months ago me and 400 others sat in a lecture theatre in Queensland, Australia and learned about valence electrons, so that we might better understand molecular geometry, so that we might better understand intermolecular forces, so that we might better understand why oil and water don't mix.

 Now, selection requires a breadth of variations from which to select.
 The path outlined above has been made clear and distinct against the landscape of supporting and adjacent ideas through which it winds.
 But it is still of that landscape.
 No landscape, no path.
-No diversity of thought and attention, no through line from the geometry of the Pythagoreans to a description of molecular polarity.
+No diversity of thought and attention, no through line from the geometry of the Pythagoreans to a description of chemical polarity.

 So, uh, thanks everyone!
 Keep up the cool and interesting work of [accumulating our culture](https://oecs.mit.edu/pub/6bvu7f8m/release/1).
 I really appreciate it.